zairza-cetb/bench-routes-web/content/basics/_index.md

 With an increase in server computational models, the probability of a complete request-response cycle without any throws is nowhere close to 1. bench-routes acts as a routes-benchmarking, monitoring, and route-network analysis tool.
 It monitors the routes of the application and analyses the network pipe between the server-client.

+# Implementation
+Implementation
+The implementation of the above-proposed idea would be carried out in the Go programming language.
+This project will launch itself on boot and work as a daemon service.
+The benchroutes-UI, an electron app(would be later discussed), will be responsible for the graphical aspect of the project.

 # Goals

 - Benchmark route